KillalotX/s21_graph/README.md

 - Click 'Generate Graph'

 ## Features
+- Set custom title of graph
 - Adding a custom text to the graph area (upper left corner)
 - Possible to keep previously generated graphs
-- Swicth Title of graph to selected data folder
 - Switch between Dark and Light mode (Note: graph will not auto-update to new theme, needs to be regenerated)

 ## Prerequisite